ajavamind/rca-studio2/README.md

 Many thanks to Marcel van Tongeren for his contributions on the Emma 02 site.

 I thought the Studio III resident game ROM, with the color Blackjack game that I wrote, was lost, but I discovered it was preserved at the EMMA 02 site under the [Victory MPT-02](http://www.emma02.hobby-site.com/victory.html) videogame console made by Soundic.
+This ROM is written for PAL video TV.
+I modified this interpreter interrupt routine to work with NTSC.
+The reason I did this was because the PAL console runs games slower due to displaying 192 lines versus 128 lines for NTSC.
+The coding technique I use emulates actual games instruction timing and accounts for the extra lines being displayed in PAL video TV making those consoles run slower as did the actual console hardware.

 The emulator reads the following game file types:
 1. ".st2" Studio II cartridge format, loads at specific ROM address locations defined in the file